Ebedthan/hyperex/README.md

 ## Installation

+### Using prebuilt binaries

+Please see the [release page](https://github.com/Ebedthan/hyperex/releases) for prebuilt binaries for major operating system

-## From crates.io
+### From crates.io
-If you already have a functional rust installation do:
+If you already have a functional rust installation you can easily do:

 ```
 cargo install hyperex
 ```

+And that's all!

-## From source
+### From source
 ```
 git clone https://github.com/Ebedthan/hyperex.git
 cd hyperex